embench/embench-iot/doc/README.md

 ### Configuration files

-Configuration data may be defined for the architecture, for the chip and for the vboard.
+Configuration data may be defined for the architecture, for the chip and for the board.
 These files are found respectively in
 ```
 config/ARCH/arch.cfg
 config/ARCH/boards/BOARDNAME/board.cfg